Changes to the NHS Pension Scheme

 This is known as a deferred choice underpin (DCU) and allows NHS Pension Scheme members to make their choice based on their career and a known retirement date.

-There are thousands of NHSPS members affected, so the scheme is taking a phased approach to contacting everyone who qualifies, starting from April 2024.
+There are hundreds of thousands of NHSPS members affected, so the scheme is taking a phased approach to contacting everyone who qualifies.
+This started from April 2024.
+Retired members and beneficiaries of deceased members will receive an immediate choice.

 For most NHS scheme members, there is nothing to do until your options are presented to you.